amybaranauskas/FEWDBOS18/README.md

 ##Planning ahead

-Take a look at our schedule, if you can' make a class please notify your GA instructor team so that they can help you make up any loss time.
+Take a look at our schedule, if you can't make a class please notify your GA instructor team so that they can help you make up any loss time.

 ##Homework